-Association of Volunteer Administrators of Central Arizona (AVACA) 2020-2021 Board of Directors
+Association of Volunteer Administrators of Central Arizona (AVACA) 2022-2023 Board of Directors

 Her credentials include Certified Volunteer Administrator and Non-Profit Administration.
-She has been with the Foundation since 1996, and her background covers over 25 years of working with non-profit organizations, including volunteer administration, training, victim assistance, and serving on various Board of Directors, including MADD and Sojourner Center.
+She has been with the Foundation since 1996, and her background covers over 35 years of working with non-profit organizations, including volunteer administration, training, victim assistance, and serving on various Board of Directors.

 “Being in community with some of the most generous and caring individuals I know is the reason my passion centers around volunteer engagement.
 I LOVE my job and the people it brings into my life on a daily basis.
 Together we make a difference in the lives of those we touch!

-I am the mother of twin daughters and find such joy being a grandmother to my “snuggle puppy” grandson!” –Susan
+I am the mother of twin daughters and find such joy being a grandmother to my “snuggle puppy” grandson!”

 Treasurer and Enrollment Specialist

-Professional Development – Book Club and Website Specialist
+Book Club Specialist

-I am currently the volunteer coordinator for Mission of Mercy, a nonprofit providing free primary healthcare to the uninsured across the Valley.
+“I am currently the part-time volunteer coordinator for Mission of Mercy, a nonprofit providing free primary healthcare to the uninsured across the Valley.
 Prior to MOM, I spent six years with Make-A-Wish Arizona as a Wish Manager, where I planned over 500 wishes for children with critical illnesses.

-I am a Volunteer Recruiter at Food for the Hungry, currently managing the volunteer recruitment and retention process, including training, scheduling, coordinating volunteer events and educating volunteers about the different administrative projects relating to the facilitation of addressing the effects of human poverty.
+“I am a Volunteer Recruiter at Food for the Hungry, currently managing the volunteer recruitment and retention process, including training, scheduling, coordinating volunteer events, and educating volunteers about the different administrative projects relating to the facilitation of addressing the effects of human poverty.

 I have a professional background in the nonprofit arena with extensive experience in community relations, volunteer recruitment, and coordination.
 This knowledge, combined with numerous years of administrative duties when working as a Community Relations Coordinator at Scottsdale Ranch Community Association and an Executive Assistant for Food for the Hungry, has equipped me with solid practical skills and a deep understanding of working with volunteers.

-During my free time, I enjoy spending time with family, arena football games and managing a small event management business.
+During my free time, I enjoy spending time with family, arena football games, and managing a small event management business.”

 Talk to one of us at our next meeting!